codeinchq/office2pdf-php-client/README.md

 ## Installation

-The recommended way to install the library is through [Composer](http://getcomposer.org):
+The library is available on [Packagist](https://packagist.org/packages/codeinc/office2pdf-client).
+The recommended way to install it is via Composer:
 ```bash
 composer require codeinc/office2pdf-client
 ```